"Sichuan's underwater inferno—a symphony of sizzle, spice, and sensation."

 - Adding More Vegetables or Protein: If you have additional vegetables (like mushrooms, tofu, or bell peppers) or more fish, adding them to the pot can absorb some of the spice and distribute the heat more evenly across a greater volume.
 This is especially useful if you’re serving a larger crowd and don’t want the spice to be overwhelming.

-- Serve with a Side of Rice or Noodles: Sometimes, simply serving the spicy soup alongside steamed rice or noodles can help balance out the heat.
+- Serve with a Side of Rice or Noodles: Sometimes, simply serving the spicy broth alongside steamed rice or noodles can help balance out the heat.
 The starch will absorb some of the spiciness and help tone down the flavor when eaten together.

 Remember, the goal is to maintain the dish’s bold, flavorful profile while toning down the spice to your preferred level.
 It’s always best to adjust gradually and taste frequently to ensure the final dish suits your preferences.